mohehe1234/local-rag/README.md

   Creative Commons Attribution 4.0 International (CC BY 4.0).

 ### CC BY 4.0 Attribution
-The following file is licensed under CC BY 4.0:
+The following files are licensed under CC BY 4.0:
 - `REK.txt`
+- `results/*with-RAG/log.json`

-This file include reformatted and chunked versions of the original article text.
+These files include reformatted and chunked versions of the original article text.
 Changes were made to ensure experimental transparency and reproducibility.

 **Original guideline:**